JunJieDing666/CityBrainMiddleware/README.md

 # CityBrainMiddleware
-A middleware for platform of Ali city brain.
+**A middleware for platform of Ali city brain.**

+  It can be used to transmit the traffic data from radars which were settled in advance at the intersections, and the infomation would be quite useful after being analyzed.